Genivia/ugrep-indexer/README.md

-Index-based search can be significantly faster on slow file systems and when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, i.e. "cold", then indexing will speed up search.
+Index-based search can be significantly faster on slow file systems and when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, i.e. it is "cold", then indexing will speed up search.
 Therefore, it helps to speed up searching files that weren't recently accessed.
 On the other hand, if files are already cached in RAM, because files were read recently, then indexing will not necesarily speed up search, obviously.

-See also Q&A below.
+Indexing should be safe and not skip updated files that may now match.
 If any files and directories were changed after indexing, then searching will always search these additions and changes made to the file system by comparing file and directory time stamps.
 If many files were added or changed, then we simply re-index to bring the indexing up to date.
 Re-indexing is incremental, so it will not take as much time as the initial indexing process.

 A typical example of an index-based search, e.g. on the ugrep 3.12.6 repository placed on a separate drive: